opensquare-network/opensquare/ospallet/bounties/README.md

 - `examine_bounty`: Give the review result for a bounty.
 - `force_close_bounty`: Force close a bounty.
 The reasons may include outdated description, longtime no applicants.

+## Reputation

+Some collaborations will bring behavior score to user.
+For instance:

+- Bounty resolved by funder will bring hunter reputation grow.
+- Funders and Hunters' Reputation will be affected by each other's remark.